100 Notable alumni of

 -

-LeGarrette Montez Blount is an American former professional football running back who played in the National Football League (NFL) for nine seasons.
+LeGarrette Montez Blount is an American former professional football player who was a running back in the National Football League (NFL) for nine seasons.
 He played college football at the University of Oregon after transferring from East Mississippi Community College.
 Not selected in the 2010 NFL draft, he began his NFL career as an undrafted free agent.

 -